Exploring our local treasures of Northumberland

 Even if you are too late for this year’s appeal, just contact the website and they will be pleased to tell you when you can donate for next year.

-Posted in Living spirituality | Leave a comment
+Posted in Living spirituality | 1 Comment

 My WRNS story

 Major, life-changing decisions can be made following seemingly minor incidences in our lives,Sue and I on that fateful trip to town!
-She has the checked=
+She has the checked= (click on any photo to enlarge it, back arrow to return to this page)

-Our Phantoms won the International air race with Rolls Royce engines, so the squadron were loaned a car for the year by RR
+Our Phantoms won the International air race with Rolls Royce engines, so the squadron were loaned a car for the year by RRSo how did I end up with this photo of me on the right?

 It started with another newspaper photo….

 In February 1967 I was again off sick from my work as telephonist at a big hotel in Bristol, with tonsillitis.
 This time my GP told me to stay off work, resting my throat for two weeks.
 So a week later, feeling fine, not a bad day weather-wise, my friend Sue (Townsend?) asked if I would go into Bristol with her.
-Photo far right.
+Photo above.
 Sue has the checked collar.

 She was back home, in her smart new Wrens uniform, on her first short leave from the HMS Dauntless, the Women’s Royal Naval Service’s training base.
 We went shopping in the city, but first Sue had some papers to drop off at the recruiting office in the centre of town.
 While we were there talking to the recruiting wren officer, a male commander came in, “Great shot, recruiting officer, new recruit in uniform and her friend asking about joining too!” he exclaimed.